 The ocean, a vast and mysterious expanse, is home to an incredible array of life.
-It regulates our climate, provides for millions, and supports a rich biodiversity that is still not fully understood.
+It regulates our climate, provides food for millions, and supports a rich biodiversity that is still not fully understood.
 However, this vital ecosystem is under threat from overfishing, pollution, climate change, and habitat destruction.
 In response, a dedicated group of individuals and organizations, known as the Guardians of the Blue, has emerged as defenders of our oceans.
 These guardians are scientists, conservationists, policymakers, and local communities who work tirelessly to protect and restore marine ecosystems.

 The Guardians of the Blue are not a single entity but a collective force, united by a common goal: to ensure the health and sustainability of our oceans for future generations.
 They employ a range of strategies, from direct action to research and education, to combat the challenges facing marine life.
 Their work is critical, as the ocean covers more than 70% of the Earth’s surface and supports an estimated 50-80% of all life on our planet.
 Without their efforts, the consequences for both marine and human life would be catastrophic.